-- Both the original Thunderbolt 1 Option Card and the newer Thunderbolt 2 Option Card for Apollo are compatible.
+- All Thunderbolt Option Card models for Apollo are compatible.

 - Apollo Thunderbolt cannot be combined with Apollo FireWire or Apollo Twin USB (multiple Apollo connection types are incompatible).

-- A Windows 10 PC computer featuring available Thunderbolt 3 via USB-C is required.
+- A Windows 10 PC computer featuring available Thunderbolt 3 is required.

 - Windows 10 Anniversary Update 64-bit edition (version 1607 or higher) is required.
 Earlier versions of Windows are not tested or supported.

-- A qualified Thunderbolt 3 to Thunderbolt adapter (not included) is required to connect Universal Audio Thunderbolt products to the USB-C port on the computer.
+- A qualified Thunderbolt 3 to Thunderbolt adapter (not included) is required to connect Universal Audio Thunderbolt products to the Thunderbolt 3 port on the computer.